-Find out exactly who is working in the school nurse’s office—is the employee a licensed nurse or unlicensed?
+Find out exactly who is working in the school nurse’s office—is the employee a licensed nurse or an unlicensed assistive personnel (UAP)?
 “A registered school nurse has education and training that focuses on assessment of student health and has received training in pharmacology and the science of medication,” Combe explains.
-“They have an understanding of legal responsibility of what a drug’s intended use is and what actions the medication can be expected to have, and what untoward side effects would be a cause for concern.
-An unlicensed staff person doesn’t have that level of training.”
+“They have an understanding of legal responsibility of what a drug’s intended use is and what actions the medication can be expected to have, and what untoward side effects would be a cause for concern.”

 Ask what the nurse’s office coverage is during the school day or week.
 “Some schools have a school nurse all day, every day, while other schools have a registered nurse managing four to five schools and are maybe at each one day a week,” Combe says.
-Other schools decide to staff clinics with licensed practical or vocational nurses, who need to be supervised by a registered nurse, medical doctor, doctor of osteopathic medicine or dentist, while other school nursing offices are staffed by a health clerk, who is not a licensed nurse.
+Other schools decide to staff clinics with licensed practical or vocational nurses, who need to be supervised by a registered nurse, medical doctor, doctor of osteopathic medicine or dentist, while other school nursing offices are staffed by a UAP (may also be referred to as a health clerk), who is not a licensed nurse.

 “It’s important for parents to know and understand who is providing the care so that parents know what preparations to make,” Combe advises in order to ensure medication is given safely and effectively.